hangorazvan/MMM-compliments_plus/README.md

 # compliments_plus
-More day periods options for MagicMirror 2 compliments module
+More day and night compliments for MagicMirror 2

 first add in config: